SatelCreative/eslint-plugin/README.md

 ## Usage

-Create (or modify) a `.eslintrc` file in root of your project directory.
+Create (or modify) a `.eslintrc` file in the root of your project directory.
 Then you can use the `extends` property to apply the configuration

 ```json
 {